openjdk/guide/src/guide/jbs-jdk-bug-system.md

   <tr>
     <td class="dictionary">[[RN-]{.jbs-label}`.*`]{#rn}</td>
     <td class="dictionary">
       Used to indicate what kind of change the release note is for.
-See [Release Notes](#release-notes).
+See [Release Notes].
     </td>
   </tr>
   <!-- S -->